Concept for MGallery Jurata, Poland. 2018

 A special place in the lobby is dedicated to the bar, with its central part repeating the shape of the Jurata sand bar.
 It is also a part of the main axis of the space, and this is where the two main aspects of the concept meet and mix.
 The warm area is where the wavy contours and flowing lines prevail, while geometric lines are more actively pronounced in the opposite cold area.

 We could not ignore the popular legend about the mermaid goddess Jurata, who the resort is named after.
 The legend is reflected in the accents, details, and elements of the interior, intended to highlight the local history and the town’s association with the legend.
 Small speckles of amber and its various allegories can be found in the reception desks and the seashell-shaped Ladies Parlor, as well as in the decorations of the lobby and the bar.

 We propose using natural materials in order to emphasize the specific location of the hotel, the meditative character of the resort, as well as its focus on spa services and leisure for women.

 The unique location allows the hotel’s guests to enjoy views of beautiful natural landscapes, as well as to participate in the life of the resort town, which is why each guest can find an enjoyable recreation activity.

-Natural materials, distinctive shapes and textures, and an intricate color palette that includes elegant cold and warm colors allow each guest to feel special.
-She is sure to enjoy the daily beauty rituals in an esthetic space and to feel the comfort of taking advantage of the special elements of the bathroom, which she will definitely want to experience again.
+Natural materials, distinctive shapes and textures and an intricate color palette that includes elegant cold and warm tints allow each guest to feel special.
+She is sure to enjoy the daily beauty rituals in esthetic interiors and feel the comfort of special bathroom elements, which she will definitely want to experience again upon returning to MGallery.